List of preserved BR Standard Class 9F locomotives: 92212

 No. 92212 was one of the last 9Fs to be built, being turned out from Swindon in September 1959.
 First allocated to Banbury, it was transferred in June 1961 to Bath (Green Park) for working over the Somerset and Dorset route to Bournemouth, it was transferred to Ebbw Junction, Newport in September 1961 and then to Tyseley in July 1962.
 It remained there until November 1966, when it spent its last months at Carnforth.
 The locomotive was sold to Woodham Brothers scrapyard in Barry, South Wales, where it arrived in January 1968.
 It was then bought by 92212 Holdings Ltd, and moved to the Great Central Railway at Loughborough in September 1979.
 Restoration was completed in September 1996, and the engine is based at the Mid-Hants Railway.
 Following a major overhaul lasting just over two years, in which time it was purchased by Jeremy Hosking, the locomotive returned to operational service on 11 September 2009.
 92212 was hired to the Bluebell Railway to provide cover during its current motive power shortage.
 The locomotive returned to the Mid-Hants Railway in 2013.
-92212's boiler certificate has now expired and its final day in service was 28 December 2019.
+92212's boiler certificate has now expired on December 31, 2019 and its final day in service was December 31, 2019, that is New Year's Day.
 In April 2020 the locomotive was moved to the Llangollen Railway where it will be overhauled.